kign/c4wa/README.md

 consisting of parsable but invalid C code.
 `./gradlew test` will verify that each of them will generate expected number of errors and warnings.

+### Built-in interpreter

+Since release 0.5, compiler includes a built-in Web Assembly interpreter (invoked with `-e`).
+Similarly to `run-wasm` and `run-wasm.py` wrappers, it calls `main()` with no arguments and supports `printf` import.
+Unlike these wrappers however, it's not a complete implementation, and also very inefficient relative to any WASM runtime (which makes it necessary to disable it for some tests in the test suite which would otherwise take too long).
+It is however helpful for some run-time verification (such as alignment hints).